Skip to main content

 Current Semester Courses

-CGPA stands for Cumulative Grade Point Average.
-It is a system used by many universities to measure a student’s academic performance over a semester or across multiple semesters.
+CGPA stands for Cumulative Grade Point Average, and it is a metric used by universities to measure a student’s academic performance over a semester or over all the semesters within the year.

 Key Insight: Instead of showing marks in percentage, CGPA presents a summary of a student’s performance in the form of grade points on a scale of 4, 5, or 10.